Billionaire Profile

 Philanthropy

-Braman and his wife, Irma, established the Norman and Irma Braman Family Foundation, which supports medical and educational projects.
-Braman also serves as president of the Irma and Norman Braman Art Foundation, which supports arts and culture in the Miami area.
+Norman Braman and his wife, Irma, established the Norman and Irma Braman Family Foundation, which primarily funds medical and educational projects.
+Braman is also involved in supporting the arts through the Irma and Norman Braman Art Foundation, which supports arts and culture in and around the Miami area.
+They funded the construction of Miami's Institute for Contemporary Art.

 Career Milestones